vensonaa/CobolToJavaConversion/README.md

 # COBOL to Java Conversion using LangGraph

-A sophisticated multi-agent system built with LangGraph that converts COBOL code to Java using a collaborative workflow of specialized AI agents powered by Groq.
+A sophisticated multi-agent system built with LangGraph that converts COBOL code to Java using a collaborative workflow of specialized AI agents powered by Groq, with a modern web interface.

 ## 🏗️ Architecture Overview